The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading eikonal for generic gravitational 2--body scattering

 We consider the scattering of a massless closed string off a stack of $N$ coincident D$p$-branes in type II theories where some space-like directions can be compactified on circles.
 While we will stick to this simple setup, it should be possible to extend this analysis to more complicated configurations with orbifold compactifications and more general boudary conditions~\cite{Angelantonj:2002ct}.
 The leading contribution is captured by a worldsheet with the topology of the disk and two punctures in its interior (see Fig.~\ref{fig:StringOpenClosed} and Fig.~\ref{fig:StringProbe}).

 The boundary of the disk lies on one of the D$p$-branes and the punctures describe the ingoing/outgoing closed string that, for sake of simplicity, we take to be a massless NS-NS state.
 We focus on the case $p\leq 6$ so that the gravitational backreaction of the D$p$-branes decays far away (see Section~\ref{ssec:PLstract} for a discussion of this viewpoint).
-The leading tree-level contribution to this $1\to 1$ scattering takes the usual form of a ratio of Gamma functions~\cite{Klebanov:1995ni,Garousi:1996ad,Hashimoto:1996bf}
+The leading tree-level contribution to this $1\to 1$ scattering takes the usual form of a ratio of $\Gamma$-functions~\cite{Klebanov:1995ni,Garousi:1996ad,Hashimoto:1996bf}

 where our string conventions on the gravitational coupling $\kappa_d$ and the D-brane tensions $T_p$ are summarized in~\ref{app:stringnormaliszations}.
 The closed string momentum is not conserved in the transverse directions $\mu=p+1,\ldots,d-1$ and $p_1+p_2=q$ is the momentum transferred to the D$p$-branes with $t=-q^2$.
 Momentum is conserved along the D$p$-branes, in the directions $\mu=0,1,\ldots,p$, so we introduce $E^2_s= - (p_i)^2_\parallel$ and we will be interested in the high-energy eikonal regime corresponding to the limit $E_s^2\gg |t|$.
 The result~\eqref{eq:sstree} is closely related to the tree-level amplitude for four open strings, as is the case for general mixed open/closed string amplitudes, see~\cite{Stieberger:2009hq} for a detailed discussion at tree-level.
 Then the kinematic factor ${\cal K}$ is the same one discussed for supergravity in Section~\ref{sec:n8tree} and the closed string polarizations $(\epsilon_i)_{\mu\nu}$ should be thought as pairs of open string polarizations $(\varepsilon_i)_\mu$, as done for scalar-graviton scattering in Section~\ref{sec:gravsctree}.
 The two $\Gamma$-functions in the numerator of \eqref{eq:sstree} encode different sets of poles: the Gamma that depends on $t$ contains the poles that lie on the closed string Regge trajectory $\alpha_\text{closed} (t) = 2+ \frac{\alpha't}{2}$, while the other contain the $s$-channel poles on the open string Regge trajectory $\alpha_\text{open}(E_s^2) = 1 + \alpha' E_s^2$.
+We prefer to indicate the total energy in the center of mass for the string brane scattering as $E_s$ rather than $\sqrt{s}$ as perhaps would be more natural by using the relations with the 4-point open string amplitude mentioned above.
+The reason is that one can see this process as the probe limit of a $2\to 2$ scattering where the D-brane stack is the heavy state and we reserve $s$ for the total center-of-mass energy of this scattering, including the rest energy of the D-branes.

 At leading order in the limit $E_s^2\gg |t|$ we have

 where $\epsilon_{1,2\mu\nu}$ are the polarizations of bosons in the NS-NS, and then, by using

 we get